What is streaming data?

 Amazon Web Services (AWS) provides a number options to work with streaming data.
 You can take advantage of the managed streaming data services offered by Amazon Kinesis, or deploy and manage your own streaming data solution in the cloud on Amazon EC2.

 You can install streaming data platforms of your choice on Amazon EC2 and Amazon EMR, and build your own stream storage and processing layers.
 By building your streaming data solution on Amazon EC2 and Amazon EMR, you can avoid the friction of infrastructure provisioning, and gain access to a variety of stream storage and processing frameworks.
-Options for streaming data storage layer include Apache Kafka and Apache Flume.
+Options for streaming data storage layer include Amazon MSK and Apache Flume.
 Options for stream processing layer Apache Spark Streaming and Apache Storm.